containers/podman-desktop/website/docs/podman/gpu.md

 :::info

-You may need to restart your podman machine.
+You might need to restart your Podman machine.

 :::